A busy airport, BAG-INTEL's main challenge

 • no need for additional human resources,

-• no delays in baggage arrival at the carousel (imaging done while luggage is in motion)
+• no delays in baggage arrival at the carousel (imaging done while luggage is in motion),

-• increased effectiveness and efficiency (the staff will be able to focus only on pieces marked as suspicious)
+• increased effectiveness and efficiency (the staff will be able to focus only on pieces marked as suspicious),

 • interoperability to be easily interfaced with legacy systems.

 To further improve the effectiveness and efficiency of customs control, the project will—in addition to the reidentification solution—provide new, AI-supported functionalities improved for the risk assessment of the luggage.
 BAG-INTEL will include new, dedicated X-ray absorption analysis and object recognition, as well as an analysis of relevant external data.
-Furthermore, the project will provide a digital twin for visualising, testing, and optimising the developed solution for the operational context of airports.
+Furthermore, the project will provide a digital twin for visualizing, testing, and optimizing the developed solution for the operational context of airports.
 This will support the end-users in identifying the setup with the best performance under specific conditions.
-Finally, BAG-INTEL will also develop a sustainable business model and deployment plan for the Pan-European uptake of the project results.
+Finally, BAG-INTEL will also develop a sustainable business model and a deployment plan for the Pan-European uptake of project results.